census-instrumentation/opencensus-specs/tags/TagContext.md

 - The serialization format must preserve the `TagKey`-`TagValue` mapping.
 - A `TagContext` can only be serialized or deserialized if the combined size of its keys and values is at most 8192 characters (8192 bytes).
+The size restriction applies to the deserialized tags so that the set of serializable `TagContext`s is independent of the serialization format.

 ### Error handling